About RED CARPET GREEN DRESS™

 We work to draw attention to the importance of more positive practices in fashion.

-- Textile waste: Adopt initiatives to reduce textile waste
+Adopt design and process initiatives to reduce textile waste

-- Packaging: Adopt initiative to minimise the impact of packaging
+Adopt initiative to minimise the total impact of packaging

-- Certifications: Accredited for environmental impact by relevant schemes
+Accredited for environmental impact by relevant schemes and respected industry bodies

-- Transparency: Publish information relevant to these issues for customers to access
+Publish information relevant to these issues for interested parties to access